-It will helpthem remember without making a fuss, and it will help me relax.
+- If you hear someone misgender or deadname me in person, use my correct name and pronouns as soon as you can.
+It will help them remember without making a fuss, and it will help me relax.

 - Again, if I’m around, try not to make a big fuss.
 You can pull them aside later if you have to.

-an oldsite/post that needs updating, feel free to contact the author and point them here.
+- If you see an old site/post that needs updating, feel free to contact the author and point them here.

-people I’m not out to, or you aren’t sure, don’t out me.
+- If we’re in a group with people I’m not out to, or you aren’t sure, don’t out me.

 You should also feel free to share this post, or point people to it, if you find it helpful.
 I posted it on the internet for anyone to read.